Overview of Bilbao:

 Three days.
 To fully appreciate the Guggenheim, you'd need a day there alone (too much modern art can be a be taunting, but you can get a wrist band to take a few hours break), then two more days for the rest of the city.
-There are beaches not far away, so that might keep you in town longer, though if you really want a beach holiday, go to nearby San Sebastian.
+It takes an hour to get from Bilbao to San Sebastian, so pop over there for a long lunch.

 Hotels in Bilbao:

 For Hotels in Bilbao, check out the following links: